-While it’s nice to think of your ISP as a non-existent yet useful entity operating in the background to serve you reliable internet access, the reality is quite different.
+While it’s nice to think of your ISP as a friendly, useful entity operating in the background to serve you reliable internet access, the reality is quite different.
 ISP tracking, where ISPs record information about your identity and online activities, is common.
 The data collected is then stored, meaning it can be passed on to government officials or stolen by criminals.
-This ultimately means that your ISP could end up harvesting data for all kinds of third parties without your consent (or theirs).
+This ultimately means that your ISP could end up harvesting data for all kinds of third parties without your consent.

 The good news is, you don’t need to expose your information any longer.
 Using a quality VPN service will provide you with the ultimate security – it will ensure that not only is your data uncrackable, but no logs of you identity of activities are being stored.
 In this article, we will cover how to find the right VPN to always stay anonymous, give you our top provider recommendations for this task, and explain a little more about what a VPN can do for you.